 - Dogs absolutely adore the taste of these bully sticks

 - These thin bully sticks are perfect for puppies and pint-sized pooches

 - Because they’re relatively thin, they don’t have a natural smell that’s as bad as some others

 - Thin bully sticks aren’t ideal for aggressive chewers or big pups

 - Some owners noted that their dogs had increased gas after consuming these

-About: Unfortunately, bully sticks are pretty pricey dog treats.
-But some — such as these awesome-yet-affordable bully sticks from Jack & Pup are a little more affordable than most.
-But despite providing better value for your dog-treat dollar, these 6-inch sticks will still keep your canine chompin’ for a long time.
+About: These awesome-yet-affordable bully sticks from Jack & Pup are a hit with pet parents and some of the best bully sticks for dogs around.
+Despite providing better value for your dog-treat dollar, these 6-inch sticks will still keep your canine chompin’ for a long time.

 - Thick sticks are sourced from grass-fed beef